-Admission Requirements
+Admissions Requirements

-Expected Minimum Requirements for Admission into the Medical Sciences Program - Admissions decisions are made by the Medical Sciences Program Committee.
+Admissions decisions are made by the Medical Sciences Program Committee.
 Students will be admitted to the program based on enrollment availability and their ability to meet the following minimum recommended entrance requirements:

-- BS, equivalent degree or post-baccalaureate certificate in a laboratory profession (such as medical laboratory sciences, biotechnology, cytogenetic technology or cytotechnology; other laboratory professionals may be eligible, based on training and experience) from an accredited college or university. - The GRE is not required, TOFEL requirements are described in detail below for international applicants - An undergraduate GPA of 3.0 or higher.
+- BS, equivalent degree, or post-baccalaureate certificate in a laboratory profession (such as medical laboratory sciences, biotechnology, cytogenetic technology or cytotechnology; other laboratory professionals may be eligible, based on training and experience) from an accredited college or university. - The GRE is not required, TOEFL requirements are described in detail below for international applicants - An undergraduate GPA of 3.0 or higher. - Written statement of goals and objectives (the personal statement) that clearly identifies the applicant's research and curriculum interests and explains how admission to the program will facilitate his/her professional objectives. - Current résumé and two letters of recommendation.

-- Written statement of goals and objectives (the personal statement) that clearly identifies the applicant's research and curriculum interests and explains how admission to the program will facilitate his/her professional objectives. - Current résumé and two letters of recommendation.
+All students will be expected to be sufficiently conversant in English and knowledgeable in the written word to convey clear, logical, and complex written expressions.

-All students will be expected to be sufficiently conversant in English and knowledgeable in the written word to convey clear, logical and complex written expressions.
+University Admission Procedures

-Admission Procedures - Applicants must submit all of the following items directly to the University Office of Graduate Studies using the online admission process before admission can be considered:
+Applicants must submit all of the following items directly to the Graduate College using the online admission process before admission can be considered: